hadialaddin/crypto-genie/README.md

 ## Configuration

 Edit the constants defined at the beginning of the monitor.py file to set your ByBit API credentials, as well as specific risk ratios for any specific asset.
-By default, all assets will have the defined `stop_loss_cap_ratio`.
+By default, all assets will have the defined constants with the prefix `default_`.

 ## Contribute